rollyourown-xyz/ryo-website-content/rollyourown/projects/ryo-jitsi/index.md

 For a full overview of how to use [jitsi video conferencing](https://jitsi.org/), see the Jitsi [user guide](https://jitsi.github.io/handbook/docs/user-guide/user-guide-start).

 Before using the conferencing service, user accounts need to be configured.
-The [rollyourown.xyz](https://rollyourown.xyz) jitsi project deployment is configured as a private deployment with a [Secure domain setup](https://jitsi.github.io/handbook/docs/devops-guide/secure-domain).
+The rollyourown jitsi project deployment is configured as a private deployment with a [Secure domain setup](https://jitsi.github.io/handbook/docs/devops-guide/secure-domain).
 This allows only authenticated and authorised users to create conferences and prevents the service from being used by anyone on the internet.

 #### Jitsi user management